aecsocket/aecsocket.github.io/docs/glossa/icu.md

 This item is {length, number, unit/meter} long
 ```

+using `length = 5`
 ```
 This item is 5 m long
 ```

 #### Currency

 Format the number as a specified currency.
+Note that this does *not* do currency conversions,
+just formats a number as the currency.

 ```icu-message-format
 This item costs {cost, number, currency/CAD}
 ```

+using `cost = 10`
 ```
 This item costs CA$10.00
 ```